Keeping the Faith

 I looked at nine different Christian liberal arts colleges in the Midwest before I knew Northwestern was the right fit for me.
 I was impressed with the academic strength of the departments, available financial aid and the campus community.
 But there was one distinction that significantly influenced my decision to attend Northwestern: It was a place where I would be challenged and encouraged to ask the tough life questions, not just answer them.
 I longed to learn in a community where we could contemplate the complexities of God’s world together.
 Northwestern certainly lived up to my expectations.
 Through my senior honors research project on prayerful intercession, independent study on the Children and Worship program, and numerous class projects and discussions, I was repeatedly encouraged to dig deeply into my own questions about how we live as Jesus’ followers in the world today.

-What did you appreciate most about the religion department?
+What did you appreciate most about the biblical and theological studies department?

-The religion department is made up of incredible professors with both strong intellectual gifts and compassionate hearts for students.
+The biblical and theological studies department is made up of incredible professors with both strong intellectual gifts and compassionate hearts for students.
 They support students as they explore the answers to their own questions and offer counsel when life seems to fall apart.
-The religion professors know how to think deeply, love courageously and invest boldly in the lives of their students.
+The faculty know how to think deeply, love courageously and invest boldly in the lives of their students.
 My professors repeatedly spoke into my life and saw my potential even when I was full of doubts and fear.
 They made the religion department a safe and challenging place where I knew I was valued.
 They made it feel like home.

 What are some of your favorite memories from Northwestern?

 There are so many!
 Some of my favorites include winning second place at Airband two years in a row with my wingmates, long bus rides during choir tours, going on IHOP pancake runs at midnight, dressing up as a jester and dancing with carrots during the Heritage Singers madrigal dinner, and hosting a giant gingerbread house party in my apartment during my senior year (we even gave out prizes!)